-If you would like to apply for support from either the Bursary or the dLSF please contact Kerry Pickering on 01493 419272 for an application form and any further information you may require.
+If you would like to apply for support from either the Bursary or the dLSF please contact Kerry Pickering on 01493 419272 (Great Yarmouth campus) or Vanessa Brown on 01502 525124 (Lowestoft campus) for an application form and any further information you may require.

 For further information, please click on the link Directgov.

-To qualify for a 19+ Advanced Learner Loan you must:
+To qualify for an Advanced Learner Loan you must:

-Visit https://www.gov.uk/advanced-learning-loans/ or http://www.practitioners.slc.co.uk/further-education/resources/learner-facing-material.aspx for full details and official information.
+Visit https://www.gov.uk/advanced-learning-loans/ for full details and official information.

-Anyone who been accepted for a 19+ Advanced Learner Loan and has a household income of less than £19,000 per annum can apply for a College Learning Allowance for travel and childcare.
+Anyone who been accepted for an Advanced Learner Loan can apply for discretionary support with travel and childcare.
+This is means tested.

 Applications can be made via the Government website linked below.
 If you require advice and guidance, please speak to our student finance team.

-At East Coast College we offer a wide range of support and help to our learners to help them achieve on their courses.
-When you apply to East Coast College you will be given an opportunity at your interview to discuss any support needs that you have.
-If you have been supported at school for a learning difficulty such as dyslexia or a disability such as a hearing impairment, that support can continue at college.
-You can also ask for help with English and maths.
+At East Coast College we will support and guide your transition into college.
+We offer a wide range of support to our students to help them achieve on their courses.
+When you apply to East Coast College you will be given an opportunity at your interview to discuss any support needs you may have.

-If you have an EHCP (Education Health and Care Plan) or Statement of Educational Needs we can arrange for you and your parent or carer to talk to one of our specialist tutors about the best course for you and what help you will need while you are studying at East Coast College.
-They can also come to your interview with you to explain to the tutor what support you will be able to have in class.
+If you have an Education Health and Care Plan (EHCP) or Healthcare Plan, we can arrange for you and your parent or carer to talk to one of our support staff about the best course for you and what help you may need whilst you are studying with us.

 You can ask for an assessment if you think you need help in the classroom and our specialist tutors can carry out an assessment, for example for dyslexia or an Irlens assessment to see if you would benefit from a coloured overlay for reading or different coloured paper to write on.
 We have both visual and hearing impairment specialists and we offer a drop-in session at lunchtimes for learners on the Autistic Spectrum.